hexojs/site/source/api/box.md

 title: Box
 ---
-A box is a container used to processing files in a specified folder.
-There're two boxes in Hexo: `hexo.source` and `hexo.theme`.
-The former is used to process the `source` folder and the letter is used to process the theme folder.
+Box is a container used for processing files in a specified folder.
+Hexo uses two different boxes: `hexo.source` and `hexo.theme`.
+The former is used to process the `source` folder and the latter to process the `theme` folder.

 ## Load Files

-Box provides two methods for loading files: `process`, `watch`.
-The former is used to load all files in the folder; the letter do what `process` do and watch file changes continuously.
+Box provides two methods for loading files: `process` and `watch`. `process` loads all files in the folder. `watch` does the same, but also starts watching for file changes.

 ``` js
 box.process().then(function(){